linkml/linkml/docs/schemas/uris-and-mappings.md

 For example, in [schema.org](http://schema.org), the URI [http://schema.org/Person](http://schema.org/Person) is the identifier for the Person concept.

 URIs can be shortended as CURIEs (Compact URIs).
-Given a prefix declaration where we map `schema` to `http://schema.org/`, then we can use the CURIE `schema:Person` to denote the person concept
+Given a prefix declaration where we map `schema` to `http://schema.org/`, then we can use the CURIE `schema:Person` to denote the person concept.

+For more on URIs and their importance in Linked Data, see

+- [Linked Data](https://www.w3.org/DesignIssues/LinkedData.html) by Tim Berners-Lee from 2006
+- [What are URIs](https://www.cogsci.ed.ac.uk/~ht/WhatAreURIs/) by Henry S Thompson from 2010

-## prefixes
+## URI Prefixes

 A typical header for a linkml schema may look like this: